clay-curry/clay-curry/README.md

 My name is Clay, and I'm casual software engineer with lots of love for tooling, refactoring, and framework observability.

+I view my ability to lift up other builders to the greatest privledge imaginable; and if I knew of a better future, then I would build that instead.
 I am currently looking for open roles with companies in need of an extra coder.
-I consider my ability to lift up other builders to the greatest privledge imaginable; and if I knew of a better future, then I would build that instead.

 > wanna team up? [let's talk](mailto:me@claycurry.com)!